Skip to content

 class XmlHandler(xml.sax.handler.ContentHandler):

-# function called when an opening tag is encountered
+# function called when a start tag is encountered

 global depth